AhmedSalah339/Prototypical-Network-For-Butterflies-Classification/README.md

-# Butterflies Classification with Prototypical Network
+## Butterflies Classification with Prototypical Network

-### Quickstart
+## Quickstart

 - Install the requirements using `pip install -r requirements.txt`
 - place your photos to be predicted in the test examples folder
-- run the following command
+- run the following command:
 ```bash
 $ python predict.py -ex TestExamples --hybrid_model_weights checkpoints\best_model_95val_82tr.pth
 ```